I beg to move,

 Once Britain leaves the EU, we must retain frameworks and regulations that allow us to co-operate fully with the Medicines and Healthcare Products Regulatory Agency and the European Medicines Agency.
 That would allow for the smoothest transition, in terms of the authorisation of medicines for use in the UK, safety and pharmacovigilance.
 That is what patients and clinicians need.
 We also need a sufficient transitional period following the current negotiation process to allow for the development of robust, deliverable regulatory processes that do not disadvantage the UK and its citizens.

 As has already been referred to, the Scottish life sciences sector is important.
-It employs 37,000 people, it contributes more than £4 billion of turnover and £2 billion of gross value added to the Scottish economy, and it is growing at around 6%.
+It employs 37,000 people, contributes more than £4 billion of turnover and £2 billion of gross value added to the Scottish economy, and is growing at around 6%.
 The life sciences sector in Scotland is distinct from the UK sector, in that med-tech and diagnostics companies comprise nearly half of it, with pharmaceuticals at 5%.
 The Government must take that into account in any future negotiations.

 It is comforting to UK nationals who live in another EU country that, on the day the UK leaves the EU, they will still be eligible for the same healthcare as citizens there and will still be able to use the European health insurance card scheme when visiting another EU country.
 But what about UK citizens who, for example, require regular dialysis?
 Will leaving the EU mean that they will never be able to travel abroad?